 Seriously.
-Nineteen years ago, the original Pokémon Red and Green released in Japan for the Game Boy.
-What better way to commemorate this day, than to eviscerate Pokémon's emblem?
+Over 25 years ago, the original Pokémon Red and Green released in Japan for the Game Boy.
+So what better way to commemorate this than to eviscerate Pokémon’s emblem?

 This small electrical rat right here is the face of Pokémon: